Plexus (PLXS) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the electronic manufacturing services company had lost 7.36% over the past month.
-This has lagged the Computer and Technology sector's loss of 7.05% and the S&P 500's loss of 4.4% in that time.
+Prior to today's trading, shares of the electronic manufacturing services company had lost 2.93% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 8.72% and the S&P 500's loss of 5.98% in that time.

 Investors will be hoping for strength from Plexus as it approaches its next earnings release.
 In that report, analysts expect Plexus to post earnings of $1.47 per share.
 This would mark year-over-year growth of 67.05%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.11 billion, up 35.39% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.11 billion, up 35.39% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $5.98 per share and revenue of $4.49 billion, which would represent changes of +21.54% and +17.75%, respectively, from the prior year.

-Any recent changes to analyst estimates for Plexus should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Plexus.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Plexus is holding a Zacks Rank of #3 (Hold) right now.

 The Electronics - Manufacturing Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 4, putting it in the top 2% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 1, which puts it in the top 1% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"